gazebosim/docs/dome/Manipulating_models.md

 ### Translate Mode

-Enter into translate mode by clicking the second icon from the left in the Transform Control plugin, or by hitting the keyboard shortcut: `T`.
+Enter into translate mode by clicking the second icon from the left in the top left toolbar, the Transform Control plugin, or by hitting the keyboard shortcut: `T`.

 ![Translate mode icon](img/translate_icon.png)